fweig/cbmroot/macro/geometry/README.md

 ## costum_setup.sh

+Intended for inspection of geometry setups.
+At the user risk, it may also work for simulation.
+Generates a costum-setup file for the CBM experiemnt.
+User is prompted which subsystem and its configuration to include.
+The scripts only works for default geometries and is not intended to switch between geometry versions.
+For detectors which are placed on railsystems the user will be prompted as to specify its distance to the target.
+Specifying a variable like PSD_INCLUDE=1 will skip question relating to including the PSD, allowing a user to predefine a configuration skip.

+Suggested command to create costum setup file:

+   sh costum-setup.sh

+Creates the run_transport_costum.C and run_reco_costum.C to use the setup_sis100_auto instead of setup_sis100_electron as default.

+Questions may be skipped by specifying to include a subsystem MAG_INCLUDE=1 or exclude MAG_INCLUDE=0.
+To a limited extent some subsystem detectors may be specified such as MAG_TAG="v20a".

 ---

 ## switch_defaults.sh

 This script switches between official and trial versions of the CBMROOT geometries.
-This is intended for use by a expert user, who will remember to swith back to the official geometry relase (currently APR21) once the specific use case has ended.
+This is intended for use by a expert user, who will remember to switch back to the official geometry release (currently APR21) once the specific use case has ended.
 Current options include This script switches between official and trial versions of the CBMROOT geometries.
-This is intended for use by a knowledgable user, who will remember to swith back to the official geometry relase (currently APR21) once the specific use case has ended.
+This is intended for use by a knowledgeable user, who will remember to switch back to the official geometry release (currently APR21) once the specific use case has ended.
 Current options include

 * APR20 - (previous 2020 default geometries.
 Run old defaults with the new CBMROOT software.)
 * APR21 - (current 2021 default geometries.
 This is the official release geometries.
-* TEST  - (Geoemtries shift such that the center of the magnet is the origin of the CBM exp.)
+* TEST  - (Geometries shift such that the center of the magnet is the origin of the CBM exp.)